liveblog/liveblog/server/README.md

 ## Running Dev Server

-Use honchu to run the app - it will start api server on port `5001` and websocket server on port `5101`.
+Use honcho to run the app - it will start api server on port `5001` and websocket server on port `5101`.

 ```sh
 $ honcho start